Photon triplets from integrated microrings: A path towards deterministic non-Gaussianity on a chip: Discussion

-Perhaps most interesting is the fact that this source, due to its high efficiency, is a strong candidate for implementing cascaded SFWM in a \emph{high-gain} regime: Above, we restricted the first SFWM process to a low-gain regime by restricting the energy of $P_1$ to less than a picojoule.
-From an experimental perspective, one can easily envision increasing the strength of $P_1$, resulting in squeezed vacuum which would then drive the second SFWM process, with the possibility of measurable non-Gaussianity in the field generated from the latter process.
+Perhaps most interesting is the fact that this source, due to its high efficiency, is a strong candidate for implementing cascaded SFWM in a \emph{high-gain} regime: Here, we restricted the first SFWM process to a low-gain regime by restricting the energy of $P_1$ to less than a picojoule.
+From an experimental perspective, one can easily envision increasing the strength of $P_1$, resulting in squeezed vacuum which would then drive the second SFWM process, where in this high-gain regime measurements of quadrature non-Gaussian features, such as Wigner negativity, in phase space \cite{walschaers_PRXQuantum.2.030204} can be envisioned.
 The dynamics of cascaded SFWM in this high-gain regime, and the characteristics of the deterministically generated non-Gaussian state it would produce, will be a rich and challenging topic for future theoretical work.
 It will also be a novel source of non-classical light in more complex quantum photonic devices \cite{PRXQuantum.4.010333,PhysRevApplied.23.014003, crescimanna_PhysRevA.109.023717}.